-Students should not arrive at school prior to 8:30 a.m. at BCH or 8:35 a.m. at BCF since there is no staff to supervise prior to those times.
+Students should not arrive at school prior to 8:37 am or 8:45 am, respectively, since there is no staff to supervise prior to those times.
 We ask that all students and families wait outside until the bell rings unless it is raining.
 There is no early morning supervision on any of our playgrounds.
 We are requesting your assistance in making sure children do not arrive at school before the specified time.

-At the end of the school day dismissal, bus loading is supervised.
-Students are expected to go directly home unless prior written notice is received from parents directing us to allow their child to go home with another family.
-K-5 students are dismissed to a parent or caregiver and may not wait on the playground for parents to pick them up.
-Students who normally don't ride the bus, but who desire to go home with a student who does ride the bus, must have a signed permission slip from his/her parent/guardian to present to the driver before getting on the bus.
-6th - 8th grade students must leave the school grounds at the dismissal bell.
+At the end of the school day dismissal, students are expected to go directly home unless prior written notice is received from guardian directing us to an alternative plan.
+K-5 students are dismissed to a parent or caregiver and may not wait unattended for parents/caregiver to pick them up.